-A sandbox is a Firecracker microVM — a fully isolated Linux environment with its own filesystem, process tree, and network namespace.
+A sandbox is a sandbox — a fully isolated Linux environment with its own filesystem, process tree, and network namespace.
 Each sandbox boots in approximately 125 milliseconds and runs until it times out or is explicitly killed.

 Sandbox states